softboiler/copier-pipeline/README.md

 - [Sourcery](https://sourcery.ai/): Sourcery does a great job of teaching valuable Python lessons as you code.
 It will suggest alternative wording for given code patterns, gently guiding you towards more "Pythonic" code.
 - [GitLens](https://www.gitkraken.com/gitlens): Installed along with recommended extensions.
 You may be prompted to create an account, which you can just link to your GitHub account if desired.
 This extension is indispensable for managing git-versioned projects.
-- [pre-commit.ci](https://pre-commit.ci/): The GitHub organization/user hosting this project needs `pre-commit.ci` enabled to leverage automatic running of `pre-commit` hooks online.
+- [prek.ci](https://prek.ci/): The GitHub organization/user hosting this project needs `prek.ci` enabled to leverage automatic running of `prek` hooks online.
 This is not strictly necessary, but encouraged as a way to help keep your code in good shape as you write it.
 - [Codecov](https://about.codecov.io/): The GitHub organization/user hosting this project needs this app to check code coverage.
 A provider for determining test coverage in your CI.
 Tests are an important part of modern software.
 This template allows you to write tests when you are ready, but will not penalize you for not using tests early on, though you should configure Codecov for your GitHub user or organization so CI runs properly.
 - [Renovate](https://github.com/marketplace/renovate): This tool manages your dependencies automatically.
 When writing code, it is sensible to pin all of the packages you depend on to exact or minimum versions, and periodically bump those versions when you are certain it won't break your project.
 Using CI tools and tests, as well as local testing, will increase your confidence in being able to safely upgrade.